MartyIce/martyice.github.io/_posts/2018-08-15-custom-ai-tracing-rendering.md

 <em>Wonderful, Snappy Graphics!</em>
 </p>

-While this data is a bit silly, it should illustrate how App Insights data can be captured and displayed.
+While this example is a bit silly, it should illustrate how App Insights data can be captured and displayed.
 There's something so satisfying about rendering these graphics!

 <h3>From here...</h3>